 There is no “one size fits all” approach when it comes to using a wheelchair, so everyone’s needs and experience may vary slightly.
 If someone in your party has physical or other health-related limitations, you might be worried about using a wheelchair at Disneyland.
 We know you have sooooo many questions about this.

 We have another friend who brings her own scooter.
-It's smaller and has better maneuverability than the larger SUVs, but it's also lower and harder to see, so people walk into and over her a lot.
-Traveling with friends with disabilities really helps us understand some of the issues that go along with using a wheelchair at Disneyland.
+It's smaller and has better maneuverability than the larger ECVs, but it's also lower and harder to see, so people walk into and over her a lot.
+Traveling with friends with disabilities really helps us understand some of the issues or challenges that go along with using a wheelchair at Disneyland.

-One of our friends has a few more serious health problems besides mobility that make waiting in a standard queue very difficult, so she also used the Disability Access Service while at Disney California Adventure and Disneyland.
-Most people with mobility issues will not need this additional service, but people with other health issues might qualify.
-Whether your family member has a temporary injury, needs a chair for longer excursions or uses a wheelchair full time, our guide to using a wheelchair at Disneyland should cover all the bases.
+Whether your family member has a temporary injury, needs a chair for longer excursions or uses a wheelchair full time or cannot transfer, our guide to using a wheelchair at Disneyland should cover all the bases.

 Answers to Common Questions About Using a Wheelchair at Disneyland

-Wheelchair prices recently went up.
 Manual wheelchairs (max weight 350 pounds) run $15 per day.
 The ECV rentals (max weight 450 pounds) cost $60 plus tax.
-Both have an additional refundable $20 deposit with wheelchair return.
+Both have an additional refundable $20 deposit (no tax on that) with a wheelchair return.
 Guests must be 18 years or older and present a photo ID to rent a wheelchair.
 You can also rent manual wheelchairs at select Disneyland Resort hotels.

 Renting Wheelchairs, Scooters and ECVs Off-site

 If you need a wheelchair for more than just use at the Disneyland Resort, you can rent ECVs and wheelchairs from other off-site locations.
 There are rental locations just across from Disneyland.
 Some services offer delivery to your hotel or even the theme park itself.
 Their prices may be less than the theme parks’ prices and may work better for multi-day rentals or for use outside the parks.
 Ask about the price range if you need it for several days.
-You may need to be present for drop-off and pick-up, depending on your hotel.
+Depending on your hotel, you may need to be present for drop-off and pick-up.

-A few rental locations are located just across the street from Disneyland.
+You'll find a few rental locations located just across the street from Disneyland.
 One Stop Mobility is near the Tropicana Inn & Suites.
 Select Mobility is located at the Best Western Park Place Inn.
 Dekert Surgical Supply will deliver to your hotel.
-Scooter Bug is Disneyland's preferred site for wheelchair and ECV deliveries (and strollers) if you are staying on-site.
-Scooter Bug can leave it at the hotel for you, but if you use a different service, you'll have to meet the company for drop-off and pick-up.
-Scooter Bug has pediatric wheelchairs.

 Where Should I Park?

 The Toy Story Lot has disabled parking and uses accessible city buses to transport guests to Disneyland.
-The parking structures have disabled parking, as well as wheelchair-accessible parking trams (as of Feb.
-23. 2021), but you may have a farther walk at this location.
+Accessible parking is close to the bus area.
+The parking structures have disabled parking, as well as wheelchair-accessible parking trams.

 If you are not staying on-site or at a nearby hotel, you’ll want to park in the easiest lot to access the front gates and wheelchair rental area if needed.
 Even though both the Mickey and Friends Structure and the Toy Story Lot offer disabled parking, the easiest lot when dealing with disabilities is the Toy Story Lot.
 This is especially important if you are not arriving in your own wheelchair and can only walk short distances, especially with a cane or walker.
 The disabled parking is very close to the buses.
-If you do not have a placard, we have found that the general parking usually has a much shorter walk in the Toy Story Lot than the structure lots.
+If you do not have a placard, we have found that the preferred parking usually has a much shorter walk in the Toy Story Lot than the structure lots.
+Security lines are usually shorter at the Toy Story Lot.

 There are dedicated buses with ramps and disabled seating to transport you to the security checkpoint just outside of the front gates on the Harbor Boulevard side of the parks.
 Wheelchairs will need to be secured.
-Once you get through security, it's a short walk to the ticket windows, wheelchair rental and/or park entrances.
-Security is usually at Harbor, but sometimes (before 11 a.m.) you can go through security at the lot itself.
+Once you get through security, it's a short walk or roll to the ticket windows, the wheelchair rental area and park entrances.
+Security is usually at Harbor, but in the morning you can go through security at the lot itself.
 That gets you to Disneyland quicker!
 There are new bathrooms in the nearby Bullseye section of the lot.
 What a relief!

 How Does Using a Wheelchair at Disneyland Affect Rides?

 One of the biggest questions may be how using a wheelchair affects access to rides and lines.
 It’s confusing because there is no single answer!
 Each ride is different, and even the parks are different in how someone using a wheelchair might access them.
 Plus, policies change all the time.
-Many attractions at Disneyland were built a long time ago and have tiny, twisting spaces for their queues and cannot accommodate wheelchairs.
-You may access those rides via the exit or an access entrance.
-Some rides in Disneyland Park and most in Disney California Adventure have accessible queues, so you'll use the regular line.
+Many attractions at Disneyland Park were built a long time ago and have tiny, twisting spaces for their queues and cannot accommodate wheelchairs.
+You may access those rides via the exit or a separate, wheelchair-accessible entrance.
+Some rides in Disneyland Park and all in Disney California Adventure have accessible queues, so you'll use the regular line.

-When you arrive at any park, stop by a Guest Relations booth or any Information kiosk or at City Hall or Chamber of Commerce.
+When you arrive at any park, stop by Accessibility Services windows, or any Information kiosk or at City Hall or Chamber of Commerce.
 You can ask for a Guide for Guests with Disabilities.
 The Guide includes a park map (each park has its own guide and map).
-A cast member will circle any ride for which you can collect a return time.
-It can vary per visit, so pick up a new map for each visit.
+A cast member will circle any ride for which you can collect a Location Return Time.

 Once your wait time is up, follow the signs for the wheelchair-accessible entrance.
 The cast member there will scan the person using the wheelchair’s park ticket first, followed by the other party members.
-Once you have scanned your ticket and ridden, you can get a new wait time for your next ride.
+Once you have scanned your ticket and ridden, you can go collect a new wait time for your next ride.
+At some rides, you may receive a card to hand to the cast member when you use a separate line.

 How Do I Find Out About Ride Accessibility?

 There are several ways to find out how you can access rides and if you need to transfer.
-The Guide for Guests With Disabilities lists all the attractions and their accessibility, as well as which ride entrance to use.
-Some rides allow you to remain in a wheelchair or EVC, but for some you have to transfer from an ECV to a manual wheelchair.
-Some you have to transfer to walking.
+The Guides for Guests With Disabilities list all the attractions and their accessibility, as well as which ride entrance to use.
+Some rides allow you to remain in a wheelchair or EVC, but for some, you have to transfer from an ECV to a manual wheelchair.
+For others, you have to transfer to walking.
 Some rides have a transfer seat or vehicle to assist.

 How Hard Is It to Transfer?